 How to Make the Best Quality Colored Pencils

 Discover the process behind creating Faber Castell’s quality color pencils, carefully crafted to best serve the vision of the aspiring and professional artist.
 Providing quality color pencils is a craft we’ve mastered and have been dedicated to for hundreds of years.
 Born from wood growing in our FSC certified forests, every step in the manufacturing of our color pencils promises a quality result.

 Our process begins with a knot-free slat of wood, cut accordingly to a certain length and thickness in the shape of a sandwich board.

 We then groove the slates surface with a series of parallel lines.
-The size of this grooving varies depending on the style of pencil it will evolve into.
+The size of this grooving varies depending on the style of the pencil it will evolve into.